 White House official urges China, private sector to step up global debt relief

-WASHINGTON (Reuters) -The G20 major economies should revitalize a freeze in official bilateral debt payments by the poorest countries to include middle income countries and expand participation by China and the private sector, a White House official said on Wednesday.
+WASHINGTON, June 30 (Reuters) - The G20 major economies should revitalize a freeze in official bilateral debt payments by the poorest countries to include middle income countries and expand participation by China and the private sector, a White House official said on Wednesday.

 Daleep Singh, the U.S. sherpa for the G7 and G20, said China was by far the largest official bilateral creditor, and it should step up its participation in the G20's Debt Service Suspension Initiative (DSSI), but more private sector participation was also needed.